 - Ch 1 at beginning of Rnd does NOT count as a stitch.

 - Motifs are seamed using the join-as-you-go method.
-A join-as-you-go photo tutorial is available here.
+A helpful video tutorial is available below.

 Pattern Instructions